-Soft Pistachio Cranberry Oatmeal Cookies with a hint of cinnamon.
+Soft and Chewy Pistachio Cranberry Oatmeal Cookies with a hint of cinnamon.
 These delicious oatmeal cookies are packed with sweet & salty cranberries and pistachios.
 Guaranteed to be a holiday hit!

 Do you have a go to list of cookies that you make for the holidays?